Bermuda Cruise Guide: 10 Top Activities, Practical Tips, and Transportation Options

 The historic town of St. George is not only the oldest town in Bermuda but also a UNESCO World Heritage site, celebrated for its beautifully preserved colonial buildings.

-Getting to St. George is easy via ferry or bus, with the ferry being the fastest and most economical option.
+Getting to St. George is easy by ferry or bus; the ferry is the fastest and most economical option.
 Once there, you’ll find plenty to explore.

 After a morning at the caves, we stopped in St. George to charge our electric vehicle and grab lunch.
 We spent a quiet afternoon walking around, absorbing the sights.
 A local couple mentioned that it’s usually this peaceful, which added to the town’s charm.